-What we achieved d in 2023/24 Wh hat's currently working well Where we can improve Overall assessment What we achieved We undertook a sannual update of of Corporate Go We continued to compliance with Control Act 2022 commence We continued to compliance with Elections Act 2022 commence with Elections Act 2022 commence are into place We reviewed and CIPFA guidance of the Terr Reference of the Committee to en remain compliant practice scheduled of our Code overnance omonitor our the Subsidy as projects or review our the 22 as the t orders d updated for Audit luding a ms of a Audit asure they hat's currently working well Ethical values, standards and formal codes of conduct are defined in our Constitution and form the basis for developing our policies, procedures, and the behaviour of our Members and employees.
+W/h art ar a hi a a d i a 0002 /04 What is a summarily supplied as so all Whan and the same O. commil What we achieved in 2023/24 What's currently working well Where we can improve Overall assessment We undertook a scheduled annual update of our Code of Corporate Governance We continued to monitor our compliance with the Subsidy Control Act 2022 as projects commence We continued to review our compliance with the Elections Act 2022 as the commencement orders came into place We reviewed and updated CIPFA guidance for Audit Committees, including a review of the Terms of Reference of the Audit Committee to ensure they remain compliant with best practice Ethical values, standards and formal codes of conduct are defined in our Constitution and form the basis for developing our policies, procedures, and the behaviour of our Members and employees.
 We have appropriate processes in place to ensure that Members and employees are not influenced by prejudice, bias or conflicts of interest when engaging and making decisions with stakeholders, as well as effective systems to protect the rights of employees.
 All Council decisions consider legal and equality implications with support from our Legal Services team.
 Our Constitution is regularly updated to ensure it remains fit for purpose and meets the needs of the city and its residents Our Audit Committee includes an independent Member, and provides assurance on the adequacy of our internal control environment by ensuring high standards of conduct are embedded within the Council's culture.
 The Committee also monitors all governance issues raised, and oversees our internal and external audit arrangements.
 We have, after a protracted period of recruitment difficulties, successfully appointed to one of our two internal auditor posts that will support the Audit Manager in their role.
 Additional capacity is being sourced via external consultants, to ensure we are able to meet our internal audit demands and monitor combined assurance.
 We recruited a new Legal Services Manager in 2023/24 We have a robust approach to information governance.
-Our Data Protection Officer is highly visible within the Council, and ICO guidance is shared with all service areas to ensure staff Where we can improve Our Counter Fraud Policy and Procedures are currently being updated to ensure they remain sufficiently robust We will be updating our approach to Equality Impact Assessment over the coming year An internal audit of our Contract Management arrangements has received 'limited assurance' due to some of our contracts not being managed consistently.
-Significant steps have already been undertaken to address these internal audit findings, with further progress to be made during the coming year.
-Overall assessment
+Our Data Protection Officer is highly visible within the Council, and ICO guidance is shared with all service areas to ensure staff at all levels receive appropriate training and feedback if data breaches occur.
+Our Counter Fraud Policy and Procedures are currently being updated to ensure they remain sufficiently robust We will be updating our approach to Equality Impact Assessment over the coming year An internal audit of our Contract Management arrangements has received 'limited assurance' due to some of our contracts not being managed consistently.
+Significant steps have already been undertaken to address these internal audit findings, with further progress to be made during the coming year. assessment